aimms/documentation/cloud/rest-api.rst

 1. Create/Interrupt/Delete operations require that user to have ``Read`` and ``Execute`` permissions on that app.
 2. Retrieve operations require that user to have ``Read`` permissions on that app.

-CRUD on tasks is only supported starting from PRO Release 2.45, and will work only for AIMMS apps published with AIMMS version 4.89 and higher, and using the DEX library 1.3.2.71 or higher.
+The Tasks REST API is only supported starting from PRO Release 2.45, and will work only for AIMMS apps published with AIMMS version 4.89 and higher, and using the DEX library 1.3.2.71 or higher.

 Managing Users and Groups